 “shipper” means an entity and also includes a consumer who intends to utilize the capacity in the pipeline for transmission of petroleum and petroleum products;

+[

+“spur-line” means a pipeline necessarily originating or branching out from the trunk or another spur line with diameter and capacity not greater than the trunk pipeline but having no pumping facility for supply of petroleum and petroleum products to one or more consumers.
+Any pipeline having a separate petroleum and petroleum products source or a pump shall not be treated as a spur-line.
+The length of spur-line may not depend upon the length of the trunk pipeline.
+A spur-line must use the capacity of trunk pipeline in order to transport the petroleum products.
+Spur line includes branch line also;

+“tie-in connectivity” means the petroleum and petroleum products pipeline connectivity for transport of petroleum and petroleum products between a common carrier or contract carrier petroleum and petroleum products pipeline and any one of the following, namely:-

+(i) a petroleum and petroleum products source; or

+(ii) a new injection point from another common carrier or contract carrier petroleum and petroleum products pipeline.]

 Words and expressions used and not defined in these regulations, but defined in the Act or in the rules or regulations made there under, shall have the meanings respectively assigned to them in the Act or in the rules or regulations, as the case may be.